timescale/docs.timescale.com-content/using-timescaledb/compression.md

 # Compression

->:WARNING:Compression is disabled when using Timescale in conjunction with PostgreSQL 9.6.
-In order to use compression, you must be using PostgreSQL 10.2 or higher.
+>:WARNING: Compression is not available when using TimescaleDB on PostgreSQL 9.6.

 As of version 1.5, TimescaleDB supports the ability to natively compress data.
 This functionality does not require the use of any specific file system or external software,